ThymeSave/cookbook/docs/components/couchdb.md

 > This also means CouchDB should not be exposed over the network in any case, which
 > would have fatal consequences due to basically an "admin party mode"

+## Structure

+Every use gets his own database.
+To do this funnel provides an init endpoint which checks if the user database already exists, if this is not the case one is created.

+- Every user database is completely flat, allowing easier sync
+- Document ids consist of entity type and id in format `entityType:uuid`
+- Document know their type stored in `$entityType`

 ## Further resources

 - [CouchDB](https://couchdb.com/)